 Regardless of their side of the fence, most of those who responded believe that the Regulations in their current form require changes to take account of real-life operating scenarios.

-PSVAR preparations began early for some
+PSVAR preparations began early for some with coaches

 Some coach operators began preparation for PSVAR early, investing heavily to ensure that their fleets satisfied the 1 January deadline.
 South Staffs Coach Hire of Tamworth was among them, but it was not an easy process, says Partner Graham Bethell.